 TGah Editor: Change the paragraph below as follows (#3031):

 If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is 0, a STA shall not transmit or cause to be transmitted a frame exchange sequence that would exceed boundary of its allocated time slot.
-The STA that is changing from Doze to Awake state at the start of the allocated time slot is allowed to immediately start contending for the WM without waiting until a frame sequence is detected, or until a period of time equal to the ProbeDelay has transpired.
+If theSTA is changing from Doze to Awake state at the start of its allocated time slot then it is allowed to immediately start contending for the WM without waiting until a frame sequence is detected, or until a period of time equal to the ProbeDelay has transpired.

 9.42h.2 Relay operation